 Although we both wanted a shorter engagement period, that meant all the planning and decision making was expedited!
-I think at a certain point we both told our wonderful wedding planners that they don’t need to run anything by us, just do it.
+At a certain point, we both told our excellent wedding planners that they don’t need to run anything by us.
+Just do it.

 We wanted our wedding to feel modern and romantic, with touches of Aveena’s Indian culture.
-The venue is industrial-inspired with wood textures and high, exposed beam ceilings, and we added plenty of flowers and candles to ensure the space felt intimate and warm.
+The venue is industrial-inspired with wood textures and high, exposed beam ceilings.
+We added plenty of flowers and candles to ensure the space felt intimate and warm.

 Alissa fell in love with the third dress she tried on the first time she went shopping.
-She decided to hold off on making a decision before trying a couple other shops but ultimately came back to that first dress at Lovely Bride in Seattle.
+She decided to hold off on making a decision before trying a couple of other shops.
+But ultimately came back to that first dress at Lovely Bride in Seattle.
 It helped that Alissa’s mom and sister teared up both times she tried it on.

 Aveena originally ordered a lehenga from India, and when it arrived, it was perfectly nice but didn’t make her feel too excited.
-On a trip home to Minneapolis a few months before the wedding, she randomly found a lehenga in an Indian shop that really grabbed her eye and brought her to tears.
+On a trip home to Minneapolis a few months before the wedding, she randomly found a lehenga in an Indian shop.
+It really grabbed her eye and brought her to tears.
 She ended up buying it got it shipped out to Seattle.

 The morning of the wedding, when Aveena was getting dressed and putting on her wedding lehenga, Ashley [Aveena’s maid of honor and older sister] found out at that moment that Aveena had not tried her wedding lehenga on, ever.
 Aveena had it in her possession for months and had never actually tried it on.
-Ashley, being a good maid of honor, had insisted Aveena try it on before the actual wedding day to make sure it fits [a pretty reasonable request], but it had just never happened.
-So the beautiful pictures that our photographer captured of Ashley helping Aveena in her lehenga were combined feelings of happiness, joy, and loving older sister frustrations.
+Ashley, being a good maid of honor, had insisted Aveena try it on before the actual wedding day to make sure it fits.
+A pretty reasonable request, but it had just never happened.
+The beautiful pictures that our photographer captured of Ashley helping Aveena in her lehenga were combined feelings of happiness, joy, and loving older sister frustrations.

 Our wedding day was beautiful from beginning to end.
-We were very intentional about how we wanted to spend our time and what we wanted our wedding to look like, and it came together better than we could have ever expected.
+We were very intentional about how we wanted to spend our time and what we wanted our wedding to look like.
+It came together better than we could have ever expected.

 Alissa’s favorite moment was really the entirety of the ceremony.
 She was so nervous walking down the aisle and could barely look at Aveena for more than a few seconds at a time because she was worried about crying [and she really can’t talk when she’s crying, which would make the vows hard].
 All the same, when we did lock eyes, it was such an intense, intimate feeling despite being surrounded by so many people.

 Aveena’s favorite moment was when our officiant pronounced us married, and we kissed as wives with everyone cheering.
 She describes it as a moment of resolve following all the oppression she felt growing up as an LGBTQ+ person in a conservative community.
-As the judgment and homophobia from people in our lives only intensified leading up to our wedding, it was wonderful to feel like that fight was over, and we could celebrate our new family with joy.
+As the judgment and homophobia from people in our lives only intensified leading up to our wedding.
+It was beautiful to feel like that fight was over, and we could celebrate our new family with joy.

 Alissa isn’t religious, and Aveena is Christian, so we wanted the wedding to incorporate some words and rituals that reflected each of our beliefs.
 For example, our officiant, Chris, led the two of us through communion during the ceremony.
 Chris provided some context of this ritual for people who weren’t familiar with it.
-He encouraged attendees to use that time to do whatever felt meaning to them, whether it was praying, sending us good energy, or simply being mindful.
-We stepped aside to take a moment to take communion, which was a lovely break and allowed Chris to check in with us, let us know we were doing great, and then the three of us took part in communion and prayed together.
+He encouraged attendees to use that time to do whatever felt meaning to them.
+Whether praying, sending us good energy, or simply being mindful.
+We stepped aside to take a moment to take communion, which was a lovely break and allowed Chris to check in with us.
+Let us know we were doing great, and then the three of us took part in communion and prayed together.

-Our photographer Carley [from Carley Jayne Photography], was amazing from the start!
-We did engagement photos with her, and she put us so at ease, expressing excitement for our wedding and giving us ideas for other vendors who ended up being awesome and affirming, too.
+Our photographer, Carley, was amazing from the start!
+We did engagement photos with her, and she put us so at ease.
+Expressing excitement for our wedding and giving us ideas for other vendors who ended up being awesome and affirming, too.